 Former Censor John Kelleher reveals how the decisions of the Irish Film Censor have mirrored the political, social and cultural evolution of Ireland itself.

-Featured: Professor Kevin Rockett, Sheamus Smith, John Kelleher
+FEATURING: Professor Kevin Rockett, Sheamus Smith, John Kelleher

 An entertaining, engaging account of the movement from censorship to classification.